eikek/docspell/modules/microsite/docs/getit.md

    some containers.
 You can define whatever you like.
 Please see the [`consumedir.sh`](doc/tools/consumedir#docker) docs for additional info.
 4. Goto <http://localhost:7880>, signup and login.
+When signing up, you can choose the same name for collective and user.
+Then login with this name and the password.

-Create a folder `./docs/<collective-name>` and place files in there for importing them.
+5. (Optional) Create a folder `./docs/<collective-name>` (the name you chose for the collective at registration) and place files in there for importing them.

 The directory contains a file `docspell.conf` that you can [modify](doc/configure) as needed.